-Measuring Critical Thinking, Spring 2018 Report
+Measuring Critical Thinking, June 2019 Report

 This report summarizes evidence of Critical Thinking in embedded assignments from students enrolled in undergraduate TCC courses at The University of Texas at Arlington (UTA).
 The outcome was measured using the Critical Thinking VALUE rubric developed by the Association of American Colleges and Universities ([AAC&U]; AAC&U, 2013; Rhodes, 2010).
-The purpose of this report is to present findings from the assessment of Critical Thinking during the 2018 spring semester at UTA
+The purpose of this report is to present findings from the assessment of Critical Thinking that occurred in June 2019 at UTA.

 The university sustains assessment using a multi-year schedule that covers the six TCC objectives within each of the eight Foundational Component Areas (FCA).
 It represents an effort to reduce the burden of assessment on departments while maintaining consistent data collection.
-This report contains a summary of the findings from three FCAs: Communication, Creative Arts, and Social and Behavioral Sciences.
+This report contains a summary of the findings from the Social and Behavioral Sciences FCA.